Home › Intelligence › Personnel Accountability › King, Sheneca

 Sources

-- GPS records — personnel and death data for Sheneca King.
+- GPS records — death counts, tenures, and facility assignments for Sheneca King.

-- Wesh.com / News-journalonline.com / WALB — reports on inmate fraud schemes at Dooly.
+- Wesh.com and News-journalonline.com — reports on inmate fraud scheme and staff awareness at Dooly.

 Positions Held